 Today, BSPs offer mostly symmetrical volumes for aFRR.
 By opening up the aFRR market to non-CIPU assets, asymmetrical offers will become more regular.
 To ensure healthy market dynamics, it is important that assets who offer symmetrical bids are also offering asymmetrical bids.
 Today, for the combined FCR/aFRR procurement, there are no bidding obligations in place for asymmetrical flexibility and the bidding rules are only applicable for symmetrical aFRR bids with an equal upward and downward volume, combined with FCR bids.
 The opening of the aFRR market to non-CIPU assets requires an update of the bidding obligations in order to give the opportunity to BSPs offering asymmetric aFRR to match with a complementary product.
 It is assumed that by attracting bids from non-CIPU assets, it is desirable to have additional bidding instructions for aFRR up and down separately.
 Enforcing these additional bidding instructions would make it very impractical from an operational point of view9.
 The number of bids to be submitted increases exponentially with the number of linked products.
-For example, if the bidding obligation over 3 linked products implies the submission of >103 = 1000 bids combinations.
+For example, if the bidding obligation imposes to slice a large bid into at least 10 smaller bids, then imposing a bidding obligation over 3 linked products implies the submission of $>10^3 = 1000$ bids combinations.
 This qualitative analysis clearly shows the complexity of having a combined procurement for FCR and aFRR with bidding obligations for asymmetrical bids for aFRR.